 - Delve into the city’s deep history with a visit to the Apartheid Museum

-- Animal lovers will love visiting Lion & Safari Park, a 500-acre space home to lions, cheetah, wild dogs and more
+- Animal lovers will love visiting Lion & Safari Park, a 500-acre space home to lions, cheetahs, wild dogs and more

 - Experience a vibrant culture and delicious food at the Lesedi Cultural Village